Several Delta SkyMiles® American Express cards allow members to (at least partially) earn their way to Medallion status each year.

 Many car-boat-motorclye-RV insurance companies accept American Express.
 (Our medical insurance company doesn’t, unfortunately.)

 If you have homeowner’s or renter’s insurance, as your provider if they accept credit card payments.
-(I remember when René had a mortgage, he had it the homeowner’s broken out.
+(I remember when René had a mortgage, he had the homeowner’s broken out.
 He used Ameriprise to pay it.)

 Sadly, my life insurance company doesn’t take credit cards (ugh, my life insurance provider is killing me! 😉 ).